The demand for budget-friendly, professional recording equipment has increased with an increasing number of people choosing to start their podcasts.

 - Records with a cardioid polar pickup pattern to isolate vocals and reduce background noise

-- Has a frequency response of 20Hz – 20KHz that translates a variety of voice types into clear, conversational tones
+- It has a frequency response of 20Hz – 20KHz that translates a variety of voice types into clear, conversational tones

 - Features an integrated pop shield to enhance clarity and further protect against noise pollution

-- Can be used with any audio interface or mixer
+- It can be used with any audio interface or mixer

 - The 937g weight and all-metal construction give it a durable feel without being overly cumbersome.

-- The integrated swivel-mount can feel a little tight at first, but it soon eases up with use.
+- The integrated swivel mount can feel a little tight initially, but it soon eases up with use.

-- While it’s size makes it a compact choice for transport, the 937g could be a little too heavy for some people to carry comfortably.
+- While its size makes it a compact choice for transport, the 937g could be too heavy for some people to carry comfortably.

-- Doesn’t come with a microphone stand; however, you can use a wide variety of thread and mount stands.
+- It doesn’t come with a microphone stand; however, you can use a wide variety of thread and mount stands.

 If you’re looking for a professional microphone that can record vocals with superior clarity while trying to stick to a modest budget, then the